SietseAchterop/RtcNoordApp/README.md

   - Start the program from the App directory with: "python main.py", or create an Icon on the desktop.
   - The very first time the program is started a system dependant configuration-file RtcApp will be created where the "BaseDir" for all rowing data is set.
+    The default value of BaseDir is RtcNoord in your home-directory.
     It that directory doesn't exist, it and a number of subdirectories will be created.
     With an upgrade of the software it probably is best to remove these files before starting the new version.
   - Create a csv-file from the interesting part of a session using the Powerline software, creating a single piece and export the traces.
     Then paste that in, e.g, notepad.
 Finally put the result with a csv file extention in the csv-data directory, or a subdirectory thereof.
   - A few csv-files are already included.
   - Start the app and select the csv-file from the menu.
     Now data is preprocessed and saved in a sessionInfo-file and a dataObject-file.
     The csv-file is not used anymore.
-  - Csv- and session-files not in the csv or session directory will be ignored.
+  - You can only use files that are in the csv- and session-data- directories.
+  - You can create subdirectories in the csv-data to organize your data according to years e.g.
+    There subdirectories will automatically be replicated in the session-data directory
-  - There is a basic backup mechanism if a session is created a second time.
-The previous session file wil be (read-only) saved in a directory 'old'.
+  - There is a very basic backup mechanism if a session is created a second time.
+The previous session file wil be saved in a directory 'old'.
-    This mainly to save info like crewname, and calibration value.
   - The program consists of several tabs that can be selected at the bottom of the screen.
       - Setup pieces: the interesting parts can be selected for further study.
       - View pieces: study the sensordata in detail, comparing with other session, ...
       - Profile tabs: if the proper pieces are selected a profile of the crew and individual rowers can be created.
           - Boat, Crew, and rower tabs.
+      - Session info: configure the session, name the rowers, set calibration value

 ## Status

-   - A more of less functionally complete version, maybe a 1.0-beta version.
+   - This is a basic working version.
-     Most screens are working, as is video and the creation of a report.
+     The layout of the graphical elements has not been done properly, so it is sometimes difficult to see some parts of a window.
+This is work in progress.

 ## Screenshots

 Here a number screenshots to give an idea.
 For the moment this part is also the rudimentary user guide.
 Sessions can be created or selected from the menu at the top.
-Below all tabs are described.
+Below a description of the tabs.

 ### Setup Pieces